 4.3.
-Unplanned interruption data
+Unplanned outage data

 This data must be provided to the commission on a quarterly basis, following the completion of each quarter in a financial year commencing 1 July 2021.
-This data must include all unplanned interruption data for all active National Metering Identifiers (but exclude unmetered connection points) even if the supply address did not experience an unplanned interruption.
-Interruptions data for non-major event days and for major event days must be provided in two separate csv file submissions e.g. [Distributor]UID_DATA[FinYear][FinQtr].csv and [Distributor_MED_DATA[FinYear][FinQtr].csv.
+This data must include all unplanned outage data for all active National Metering Identifiers (but exclude unmetered connection points) even if the supply address did not experience an unplanned outage.
+Outages data for non-major event days and for major event days must be provided in two separate csv file submissions e.g. [Distributor]UID_DATA[FinYear][FinQtr].csv and [Distributor_MED_DATA[FinYear][FinQtr].csv.
 Data is to be provided on a quarterly basis, and not cumulative over the financial year.
-Outages that extend past the end of a reporting period should only be recorded in the next reporting period once supply is restored.
+Outages that extend past the end of a reporting period should be included in the reporting period when the outage started.
 Distributors must also submit annual reconciliation data, on or before 31 October following the end of that financial year.